Fees and scholarships

 - equivalent to EU/EEA citizens (i.e. citizen of Switzerland)

-- have started your Master’s degree studies before autumn 2017
+- or if you have started your Master’s degree studies at UTA before autumn 2017.

 There are no tuition fees in Doctoral programmes.